 Old studies become increasingly irrelevant as diagnosis and treatment changes over time under the relentless pressure of medicine.
 I once came across the best of Osler, with his descriptions of typhoid fever and pneumococcal pneumonia.
-The essays were far more literary in style than todays journal articles, describing the presentation of these diseases in Dickens’ like detail, but of little practical help given the advances in treatment and the understanding of microbiology of diseases.
+The essays were far more literary in style than today’s journal articles, describing the presentation of these diseases in Dickens-like detail, but of little practical help given the advances in treatment and the understanding of the microbiology of diseases.

 I do remember an article that was a turning point in my thinking about thinking about the practice of medicine.
-It was 1989 and the last year of my Fellowship and was published in the American Journal of Medicine, entitled “Observations on spiraling empiricism: its causes, allure, and perils, with particular reference to antibiotic therapy” by Kim and Gallis (hence forth called OOSE, pronounced, I suppose).
+It was from 1989, the last year of my Fellowship, and was published in the American Journal of Medicine, entitled “Observations on spiraling empiricism: its causes, allure, and perils, with particular reference to antibiotic therapy” by Kim and Gallis (hence forth called OOSE, pronounced “ooze”, I suppose).

 If you can scrounge up a copy, by all means do so, as it is a classic.
 It is a collection of logical fallacies and critical thinking as applied to infectious diseases.
 It was the first time I read an article that discussed how to think about thinking in medicine.
 I had no idea that there were logical fallacies.
-Most of what passed for critical thinking in my training concerned understanding the statistics and the materials & methods of studies.
+Most of what passed for critical thinking in my training concerned understanding the statistics, materials, and methods of studies.
 Important, but limited.

 OOSE starts with a description of the discovery of antibiotics and the amazement of physicians that for the first time diseases that were often fatal were now curable.
 It must have been an amazing time for physicians when infections that routinely killed were suddenly vanquished.
-I have witnessed a similar revolution with the advent of HAART, where AIDS has gone from a 9 month life expectancy to a chronic disease with perhaps a normal life expectancy.
+I have witnessed a similar revolution with the advent of HAART, where AIDS has gone from a nine-month life expectancy to a chronic disease with perhaps a normal life expectancy.
 At my hospital is Dr. Charles Grossman, now in his 90′s and still attending conferences.
-His long and productive medical career started at Boston Hospital where, as an intern, he was involved in giving the first iv dose of penicillin to a lady who was dying of a streptococcal infection, who survived another 50 years (2).
+His long and productive medical career started at Boston Hospital where, as an intern, he was involved in giving the first dose of IV penicillin to a lady who was dying of a streptococcal infection, who survived another 50 years.2

 Antibiotics have been developed to kill increasingly resistant and virulent bacteria, and until recently we have managed to keep one step ahead of the organisms.
 Unfortunately, the ability to become resistant is outstripping out ability to develop new agents and we are slowly, and inexorably, losing the battle, sliding in to the post antibiotic era.